twcclegg/libphonenumber-csharp/csharp/README.txt

 Extract the executables and add the following invocation to PhoneNumbers.Test Debug panel:

-* Start external program: C:\path\to\nunit-console.exe
+* Start external program: C:\path\to\nunit3-console.exe
-* Command line arguments: PhoneNumbers.Test.dll /wait /run:PhoneNumbers.Test
+* Command line arguments: PhoneNumbers.Test.dll /wait /test=PhoneNumbers.Test

 Then run PhoneNumbers.Test, the test console window should appear and the tests run.